 The ethereal Mangrove Boardwalk at Wynnum is a good place to start.
 Either walk or take along scooters and bikes following the Wynnum Esplanade along to Pandanus Beach or continue a bit further still to Wynnum Wading Pool and the free water play park.
 Pack a picnic or grab some fish'n'chips and ice-cream from one of the cafés across the road.

 Just 15 mins west of Brisbane is a world of adventure for kids, with Walkabout Creek and its walk-through wildlife centre of native animals, Green Tree Frog Café and Enoggera Reservoir with its little sandy beach, perfect for a swim and a walking track around the outside.
 A further 5 mins drive west is Bellbird Grove where children can walk amongst the relics of an old gold mine on the Golden Boulder trail.
 By the car park are picnic & BBQ facilities.

 It's fun to drive over the bridge at Pumicestone Passage to reach Bribie Island.
 There is a patrolled surf beach at Woorim, while Bongaree offers quiet, calm swimming on the west side where you'll find a fantastic beachfront path (for walking or cycling) connecting playgrounds, board walks and even a bird hide.
-Also worth a look is the Bribie Island Seaside Museum.
-BYO picnic or stop off at the super family friendly Sandstone Point Hotel
+Also worth a look is the Bribie Island Butterfly House and the Bribie Island Seaside Museum.
+BYO picnic or stop off at the super family-friendly Sandstone Point Hotel.

 By Lucy Hordern